-Description of Workshop:
+Description of workshop

-About the workshop:
+About the workshop

 This workshop comprises three parts:

-Preparation before the workshop:
+Preparation before the workshop

-1. If a registrant cancels before the registration deadline of 1 week before the workshop, 80% of the fee will be refunded.
+1. If a registrant cancels before the registration deadline of 2 weeks before the workshop, 80% of the fee will be refunded.
 The remaining 20% will be kept as an administration fee.

 2. No refund is available after the registration deadline.
 However, another person may attend in your absence.
-At the discretion of the Cognition Clinic for Reading, an 80% refund may be offered on production of a medical certificate.
+At the discretion of the Macquarie University Reading Clinic, an 80% refund may be offered on production of a medical certificate.

-Registration deadline: 1 week before workshop.
+Registration deadline: 2 weeks before workshop.

 Current MQ staff and MQ full time students are eligible for a discount.
 The MQ staff and student discount cannot be used in conjunction with any other discount (e.g., early bird discount).